Tahm24/MovieDB/README.md

 More simple, if you have Mysql workbench and copy/paste all sql code into an already made connection instance.
 Create one if you need.
 Then run all the sql code.

 3. ##Run it
 Finally, go to index.js file in vs code environment and run.
-Everything should be working...
+Everything should be working....